The Coolest Job You’ve Never Heard of: Keeping 4M Tons of Food From Going Bad

 Packaging engineer?
 It’s hardly the first professional profile that springs to mind when you think of humanitarian work.
 And yet, for an organization like the United Nations World Food Programme (WFP) — which handles, moves and distributes millions of tons of food every year — knowing how to optimize packaging can be, quite literally, a lifesaver.

-To mark World Food Safety Day, we peer into the U.N.
+Ahead of World Food Safety Day tomorrow, we peer into the U.N.
 World Food Programme’s efforts to understand and improve the vast amount of packaging it uses.

 Let’s start with this troubling figure: Nearly one-third of all food produced globally each year is lost or wasted.
 What’s more disturbing?
 That’s enough food to feed more than twice the number of people that go to bed hungry every night.